 Imagine your organization’s digital ecosystem as a highly intricate network of doors, each leading to a different room containing valuable assets and sensitive information.
 In the world of Least-Privilege, every user, application, or system represents an individual equipped with a set of keys.
 However, these keys are not master keys that unlock every door; they are tailored to open only the doors necessary for their specific roles and responsibilities.
 This meticulous allocation of keys is the essence of the Least-Privilege philosophy.

 By adhering to the principle of Least-Privilege, an organization systematically reduces its attack surface, which is the sum total of all potential points of entry for malicious actors.
-This reduction is achieved by curtailing unnecessary access, minimizing the avenues through which attackers can infiltrate the system, and limiting their scope of potential damage once inside.
+This reduction is achieved by curtailing unnecessary access management, minimizing the avenues through which attackers can infiltrate the system, and limiting their scope of potential damage once inside.

 Consider a user within an organization who, for instance, primarily handles financial data.
 Under the Least-Privilege paradigm, this user is granted access solely to the financial databases and related applications required for their tasks.
 They are not endowed with authorizations to access other areas of the network, such as HR or marketing databases, as these are unrelated to their job function.
 Consequently, even if this user’s credentials were compromised, the potential harm to the organization would be mitigated due to the limited scope of their access.